ramayer/elephant-rumble-inference/README.md

 * It processes an hour of audio in 77 seconds on a CPU

 so about a 50x speedup on a GPU.

+# TODO

+ - annoying bug --- Every hour my labels slip by a sample :( So by hour 19, the green things are many seconds before where they should be